-He mainly uses the instrument in its traditional way for healing and ceremony and has also performed in a contemporary way in Australia, Europe, U.SA and Canada collaborating with many world musicians and varied music genres.
+Julian has also performed in a contemporary way in Australia, Europe, U.SA, and Canada collaborating with many world musicians and varied music genres.

-During this time he learned from several Elders who are masters of the Yidaki and Mago and in 1997 was adopted by an Arnhemland family that has a direct lineage to the Yidaki, Mago, (Didjeridu ), which has been played for thousands of years.
+During this time he learned from several Elders who are masters of the Yidaki and Mago and through his association was culturally adopted by an Arnhemland family that has a direct lineage to the Yidaki, Mago, (Didjeridu ), which has been played for thousands of years.

 For further info on Julian’s background click on the link below :